EshwarDhande/nlp_a3/README.md

 - Link to the huggingface model: classification_model_link

-- The following metrics were calculated after training for train_epoch epochs:
+- The following metrics were calculated after training for classification_train_epoch epochs:

 | Metric      | Score                               |
 |-------------|-------------------------------------|